 Substantially all theatrical employees are covered under collective bargaining agreements that require payments to multi-employer pension, health, and welfare plans.
-Contributions to these plans approximated \$2,578 for the year ended June 30, 2023.
+Contributions to these plans approximated \$2,646 for the year ended June 30, 2024.

 The Ballet has an agreement with a former employee to provide postretirement salary continuance and employee and spousal health benefits for a fixed period of time dependent on the number of years served under the agreement and on the absence of certain types of postretirement employment and benefits available to the employee.
-The fair value of the salary continuance of \$984 has been calculated based on the net present value of the expected payments.
-The total present value as of June 30, 2023, of the future health benefits, or the expected postretirement benefit obligation for health, was approximately \$207.
-This amount is equal to the accumulated postretirement benefit obligation of the future health benefits, as of June 30, 2023.
-The loss for the year ended June 30, 2023, affecting future health benefits was \$(12).
+The fair value of the salary continuance of \$907 has been calculated based on the net present value of the expected payments.
+The total present value as of June 30, 2024, of the future health benefits, or the expected postretirement benefit obligation for health, was approximately \$199.
+This amount is equal to the accumulated postretirement benefit obligation of the future health benefits, as of June 30, 2024.
+The gain for the year ended June 30, 2024, affecting future health benefits was \$9.
 Salary and benefit continuance are included in the deferred compensation and postretirement benefit obligation liability on the consolidated statement of financial position.

-The following table sets forth the health benefits agreement's obligations, fair value of plan assets, and status as of June 30, 2023, which liability is included in the consolidated statement of financial position.
+The following table sets forth the health benefits agreement's obligations, fair value of plan assets, and status as of June 30, 2024, which liability is included in the consolidated statement of financial position.

-2023 2022
+2 2024 2023

-Benefit obligation Fair value of assets \$ 207 \$ 220
+Benefit obligation Fair value of assets \$ 199 - \$ 207

-Unfunded status - end of year \$ 207 \$ 220
+Unfunded status - end of year \$ 199 \$ 207

-Amounts recognized for health benefits in net assets without donor restrictions consist of unrecognized prior service costs of \$207 as of June 30, 2023.
-The periodic net benefit loss for the year ended June 30, 2023, was \$12.
-The weighted-average assumption used to determine benefit obligations as of June 30, 2023, was 4.73%.
+Amounts recognized for health benefits in net assets without donor restrictions consist of unrecognized prior service costs of \$199 as of June 30, 2024.
+The periodic net benefit gain for the year ended June 30,